 Canned Fruits and Vegetables

 - Get the juice.
 For canned fruit, look for descriptions on the label like "packed in its own juices," "packed in fruit juice," "unsweetened" or "no added sugar."
-Fruits packed in juices contain less added sugar and fewer calories than fruits packed in syrup.
+Fruits packed in juices contain less added sugar than fruits packed in syrup.

 - Pinch the salt.
 If you are cutting back on sodium, look for descriptions such as "no salt added" and "reduced sodium" on the labels of canned vegetables.